suobset/skushagra/docs/independent/hackthissite.md

 The following is a list of all the challenges in [HackThisSite.org](https://hackthissite.org), as I unfold and crack them.
 These may sometimes differ from how people have typically done them as well.

 I primarily am using [HackTheBox](https://hackthebox.com) and other Internet Resources to learn more about securing systems and avoiding vulnerabilities.
+I plan to tackle [bWAPP](http://www.itsecgames.com/index.htm) later.

 Disclaimer: With great power, comes great responsibility.
 The ```sudo``` message applies here: